FolletLouis/Programmable-Quantum-Matter/README.md

 3. temp_siv_fast.py: This code estimates the fast rise in the average SiV temperature.
 This is used to generate Fig. 12 in the Supplements.

+## Section VII: Strain Driving
+This section corresponds to folder "/SiV Strain Driving/" which contains the following files:

+1. StrainDriving.ipynb: This notebook performs simulations to show that arbitrary single qubit gates can be realized using strain driving of SiV, in particular rotations around X, Y and XY bisector on the Bloch sphere are shown.
+This is used to generate Fig. 2 in the Supplements.